MMqd/tetris/README.md

 This was my first terminal program on linux.
 I found many basic terminal tasks difficult while working on it, and made this basic game/demo to demonstrate how to interact with the terminal on linux.
 It also serves as a reference on how to interact with the terminal without **ncurses**.

 It contains examples of how to:
-* overwrite the screen without flicker
+* clear/overwrite the screen without flicker
 * receive input
 * interpret arrow keys
 * handle window resizing and termination